 10. One-way video interviews

 If you don’t have the time or the manpower to do a large volume of video interviews, you can simply ask the candidates to interview themselves for you.
 Once you have a list of candidates to interview, send them a list of questions to respond to and ask them to send in the video.
 This way, the weight of the interview is on the candidate, while you can sit back and see what they have to say.
+You can also check out our tips on how to personalize the one-way interviews.

 Pros and Cons